WarrenWeckesser/ufunclab/README.md

 -----

 Another example is in the script `backlash_sum_demo.py` in the `examples` directory.
-It passes two cycles of a sine wave through a Prandtl-Ishlinskii model with three backlash operations.
-The weights are `w = [0.25, 1.0, 0.5]`, the deadband values are `[0.5, 1.0, 2.0]` and the initial values are all zero.
+It passes two cycles of a sine wave with amplitude 2 through a Prandtl-Ishlinskii model with three backlash operations.
+The weights are `w = [0.125, 0.25, 0.25]`, the deadband values are `[0.5, 1.0, 1.5]`, and the initial values are all zero.

 ![Backlash_sum plot](https://github.com/WarrenWeckesser/ufunclab/blob/main/examples/backlash_sum_demo_x_vs_t.png)